In ocean freight, LCL shipping stands for Less than Container Load or groupage.

 LCL transport is facilitated by a non-vessel operating common carrier, also known as an NVOCC.
 NVOCCs reserve full containers from shipping companies based on traffic volume forecasts to different destinations.
-They are then able to offer space in the containers for small shipments at a reduced rate compared to a FCL(full container load) shipment.
+They are then able to offer space in the containers for small LCL shipments at a reduced rate compared to FCL shipping.

-LCL shipments to major ports occur weekly or bi-weekly.
-Shipments to secondary ports are less frequent and may run every 2-3 weeks depending on the destination.
+LCL shipments to major ports occur weekly or fortnightly.
+Shipments to secondary ports are less frequent and may run every two to three weeks depending on the destination.
 This will sometimes result in a waiting period for the container to be filled.

-When shipping to secondary ports, your cargo may be off loaded at a trans- shipment point, where it will wait for more cargo to fill the container, before continuing to its final destination.
+When shipping to secondary ports, your cargo may be offloaded at a transshipment point, where it will wait for more cargo to fill the container before continuing to its final destination.
 Understanding its timeline and how LCL shipping works may help prevent unexpected problems.

-In order to ship LCL, the goods must be palletized.
-If you are shipping boxed, crated or loose cargo, it must be place on pallets.
+In an LCL container, all goods must be palletized.
+If you are shipping boxed, crated or loose cargo, these must be place on pallets.

-To ship loose cargo it must be packed in cardboard boxes and or packing material and placed on pallets.
+Loose cargo must be packed in cardboard boxes and/or packing material and placed on pallets.
 Furniture and items that do not fit in boxes are also considered loose cargo and must be wrapped in plastic and also placed on pallets.

-Boxed cargo will be goods that are packed into wood crates or plywood boxes which are then placed on pallets.
-Any wood used in packing or pallets must be heat treated and have a visible stamp verifying ISPM 15 exemption.
+Boxed cargo are goods that are packed into wooden crates or plywood boxes which are then placed on pallets.
+Any wood used in packing or pallets must be treated according to standards set by the International Plant Protection Convention (IPPC).

-It is important to know which pallets you are using and if your cargo is stackable in order to calculate your shipping charge.
+It is important to know the type and number of pallets to use and if your cargo is stackable in order to calculate your shipping charge.